-9611. (a) In all cases where no other or no different procedure is provided by statute, upon petition of the personal representative, the court may authorize and instruct the personal representative, or approve and confirm the acts of the personal representative, in the administration, management, investment, disposition, care, protection, operation, or preservation of the estate, or the incurring or payment of costs, fees, or expenses in connection therewith.

-(b) Notice of the hearing on the petition shall be given for the period and in the manner provided by Section [1200.5].
+- 9611. (a) In all cases where no other procedure is provided by statute, upon petition of the personal representative, the court may authorize and instruct the personal representative, or approve and confirm the acts of the personal representative, in the administration, management, investment, disposition, care, protection, operation, or preservation of the estate, or the incurring or payment of costs, fees, or expenses in connection therewith. - (b) Notice of the hearing on the petition shall be given for the period and in the manner provided by Section [1200.5].

 Comment.
-Section 9611 restates former Probate Code Section 588 using language drawn from Section 2403 (guardianship and conservatorship).
+Section 9611 restates former Probate Gode Section 588 using language drawn from Section 2403 (guardianship and conservatorship).

-Unlike Section 2403, Section 9611 permits a petition for instructions only where no other or no different procedure is provided by statute.
+Unlike Section 2403, Section 9611 permits a petition for instructions only where no other procedure is provided by statute.
 Section 2403 is not so limited.
-If some other or different procedure is provided by statute but the personal representative is uncertain whether the statute providing the other or different procedure is applicable to the particular case, the personal representative may petition in the alternative, giving notice that is sufficient to satisfy the requirements both of Section 9611 and the other possibly applicable statute.
+If some other procedure is provided by statute but the personal representative is uncertain whether the statute providing the other procedure is applicable to the particular case, the personal representative may petition in the alternative, giving notice that is sufficient to satisfy the requirements both of Section 9611 and the other possibly applicable statute.

 Section 9611 continues former Probate Code Section 588 insofar as that section authorized only the personal representative to petition for instructions.
 In this respect, the authorization is more limited than the authorization of the guardianship and conservatorship law, which authorizes a creditor or other interested person to file a petition for instructions (Section 2403).
-If an interested person believes that the personal representative should take some particular action or refrain from taking a particular action, the remedy is not to petition for instructions (since Section 9611 does not permit anyone other than the personal representative to petition for instructions) but instead the remedy is to petition for removal of the personal representative.